 We hope this article was a helpful introduction to helping you build up your self-esteem.
 Remember low self-esteem isn’t created over night, so it takes time to chip away at it.
 Being consistent in working on building your self-esteem is important.
 While you can use multiple strategies, it might be best, at first, to picking one strategy and include it as part of your regular self-care.
 What are your thoughts about this approach and about the strategies we’ve listed above?
 We’d love to know, drop us a comment!

 We love to help people feel better about themselves.
-If you are considering virtual therapy in Ontario for helping you work on your self-esteem, feel free to reach out to us for more information or to book an appointment!
-Check out our team of virtual providers that can help you on your journey to self-compassion.
+If you are considering virtual therapy in Ontario or therapy for low-self esteem in Toronto to help you build your confidence, feel free to reach out to us for more information or to book an appointment!
+Check out our team of virtual therapists who can help you on your journey to self-compassion.